Celeo/Matrix_notes/Data.md

 ## Convergence

 OS continues to climb while inside a host (assuming you've done something illegal or do so while inside).
 When you hit the limit, the host gets 3 marks on you and starts launching IC.
 If you exit the host, GOD converges on you, so jack out from inside the host.

+## Accessing

+To get inside a host, a persona requires a mark on the host.
+This are distributed to valid users automatically, but hackers without this invitation require getting a mark on their own.
+This is done in the standard way, rolling against the host's attributes.
+Once the hacker has a mark on the host, they can enter the host without another test.

 ## IC